-However, whether you are rehabbing or you have made the choice to change to a bodyweight workout regime perhaps due to some chronic injury, know this… bodyweight training is a powerful way to go.
+However, whether you are rehabbing or have chosen to change to a bodyweight workout regime, perhaps due to some chronic injury, know this bodyweight training is a powerful way to go.

 If you experience pain at any point throughout the session, stop immediately and back off to rest.
 Please listen to your body.

-If it’s asking you to rest, do so, otherwise you may be dealing with this injury for a lot longer than you intended.
-If you can train through it, then start your new fit and health body using bodyweight exercises.
+If it’s asking you to rest, do so; otherwise.
+You may be dealing with this injury for longer than you intended.
+If you can train through it, start your new fit and healthy body using bodyweight exercises.

-Kyla is the creator of BodyRipped Totality A2X system.
-If you would like more details on her program, you can check it out here.
+If you want more details on Bodyweight Workouts, you can check it out here.